emilyjspencer/Notes/TypeScript/README.md

 ### Type annotations

-Type annotations in TypeScript are a lightweight way to record the intend contract of a function or variable.
+Type annotations in TypeScript are a lightweight way to record the intended contract of a function or variable.

 ```html
 const greeting = (name: string, age: number, occupation: string): string => {